How to Join Law Review

-The staff of the Law Review is made up of second- and third-year law students.
-Second-year students are chosen as a result of their participation in the annual “write-on” competition that is held at the end of their first year.
-The write-on is a rigorous competition and selection process.
-The application process begins with a series of short meetings to familiarize applicants with the Law Review and its writing and citation styles.
-No positions are awarded to students based solely on grades.
+The staff of the Washington and Lee Law Review is made up of second- and third-year law students.
+Second-year students are chosen after participating in the annual “Write-On” competition that is held at the end of their first year.
+All first-year students who wish to be considered for the Law Review must participate in Write-On.

 Write-On consists of two submissions: the mini-Note and the Bluebook quiz.
 The mini-Note is an annotated memo that tests a student’s ability to analyze issues and present a legal argument.
 The Law Review provides the problem along with all supporting cases and other sources that the student is permitted to consult.
 The Bluebook quiz tests a student’s ability to identify and correct Bluebook errors.
 The submissions are anonymous and are graded by the Law Review’s editorial board.